-According to multiple expert estimates, big corporates who trade in the UK are responsible for avoiding the payment of some £20,000 million in UK tax each year.
+According to multiple expert estimates, big corporates who trade in the UK are responsible for avoiding the payment of some £20bn in UK tax each year.
 For years, the Revenue has uncovered only a tenth of this.
 In the past, its problems have been practical – too few experienced inspectors, too little power in offshore havens, too few lawyers to fight its corner in court.
-Now, the Revenue’s inspectors also face a political problem – that, in a globalised economy, where big corporations are free to invest where they will, the Treasury cannot afford to tax the hand that feeds the UK economy with capital.
+Now, the Revenue’s inspectors also face a political problem – that, in a globalised economy, where big corporations are free to invest where they will, the Treasury is frightened to tax the hand that feeds the UK economy with capital.

 At the heart of this contradiction is the Revenue’s Large Business Office, whose job is to uncover undeclared tax from the UK’s 2,000 largest corporations.
 Acting on the principles outlined in the Hartnett Review, LBO officials have made a series of crucial concessions during meetings with executives from companies including British American Tobacco, General Motors, ICI, Rolls Royce, SmithKline Beecham and Unilever.
 In some cases, according to minutes of these meetings, Revenue officials have agreed to cut corners in the law.

 For example, since July 1999 UK tax law has required all companies to pay their corporation tax in quarterly instalments, but the big corporates complained, and so LBO officials offered them a blind eye, assuring them at a meeting on January 18 2000, that they “did not intend to examine the figures in any detail”.